Honoring Our Heritage in Healthcare

 Throughout its history, Hunter Health has provided quality, culturally appropriate, holistic healthcare to Native American communities.
 We are committed to continuing and sharing the legacy of those communities through traditional, innovative, and patient-centered care.

 The Indian Health Service (IHS) Urban Indian Health Program provides funding for comprehensive health care, dental, substance abuse, behavioral health, immunizations, HIV testing and treatment, health education, and other health programs through other state, Federal, and local resources.

-To be eligible for this benefit program, you must be Native American and you or a family member must be enrolled in a federally recognized American Indian tribe or Alaska Native village.
+To be eligible for this benefit program, you must be Native American and you or a family member must be enrolled in a federally recognized Native American tribe.

 Hunter Health helps with applications for the Urban Indian Health Program.
 All you need to bring is proof of your enrollment as a member of a federally recognized tribe.

 If you need help establishing or documenting your tribal registration or obtaining proof of Native American ancestry, Hunter Health’s Native American Registrar can help navigate this process and answer questions.
 This may include, but is not limited to, the following:

 - Change of information for tribal membership forms

 - Replacing lost CDIB/Tribal Documentation

 For any questions regarding Native American services, you can contact Hunter Health’s Traditional Health Coordinator.

 Newman Washington is a Licensed Addiction Counselor with over 20 years of experience and works as an advocate for Native American patients to ensure that the services offered by Hunter Health are responsive to our local community.